 As a graduate student of organic chemistry, it became clear to Ben Gorske that the experiments he was carefully conducting in the lab were nonetheless just crude renderings of nature’s elegant chemistry.

 “At that point I became interested in figuring out how nature does this so well, and how could we, at the very least, take a step forward toward the exquisite chemistry that nature displays,” he said in a recent interview.
 And so he has devoted his career to understanding, and replicating, natural biological processes — with the goal of benefiting humanity.

 To perform this act of acceptable plagiarism, Gorske and his team of Bowdoin undergraduate lab assistants log long hours in his Druckenmiller Hall lab, figuring out how to construct new molecules.
-Using nature as a template, they create, tweak, and edit, inching toward Gorske’s ultimate wish: the creation of new medicines to treat diseases, from cancer to Alzheimer’s.
+Using nature as a template, they create, tweak, and edit, inching toward Gorske’s ultimate wish: the creation of new ways to treat diseases, from cancer to Alzheimer’s.

 “The idea here is to create tools that will enable the development of new medicines.
 Ultimately, I want to do research that will help people.”
 Gorske said.
 He paused before adding, with a smile, “Or, I guess animals, too.”

 To support his work, Gorske, an assistant professor of chemistry and biochemistry at Bowdoin, has recently been awarded a prestigious grant from the National Science Foundation — a CAREER grant, for faculty early in their careers.
 Gorske’s funded project is called “Fostering Innovative Scientists Through Development of Biomimetic Catalysts for Discovery of New Medicines” (NSF Award 1752912).